newvoll/ssmbak/README.md

 `-h` for more info.

-You can now seed backups for all previously set SSM Params with `ssmbak-all`.
+Seed backups for all previously set SSM Params with `ssmbak-all`.
 It will just show you what would be backed-up. `--do-it` to actually perform the backups.

 The lambda is configured to write logs to cloudwatch.